-It could safely be called an achievement day for Cathy, recruiter at a middle-sized SaaS company located near a university town.
+It could safely be called an achievement day for Cathy, a recruiter at a middle-sized SaaS company located near a university town.
 As the newly employed Pythonist was heading home to start his job on Monday, she thought about the hunt.
-Not that there was lack of specialists – what with the hype around the language.
+Not that there was a lack of specialists – what with the hype around the language.
 However, the most talented ones were lured from the in-house position she offered to the more “interesting” outsource projects – pushing the Python developer salary in the area upwards.
 This guy seemed to agree to settle with a considerable comfort package…

 This story is only somewhat typical.
 With its vast array of applications, Python has become a huge thing, and circumstances vary enormously.
 Whatever the reason to employ Python professionals, businesses hire or outsource them en masse.
-According to Stack Overflow survey among the users of the programming language, as many as 73.9% work full-time, indicating great demand.
+According to the Stack Overflow survey among the users of the programming language, as many as 73.9% work full-time, indicating great demand.

 In terms of language popularity, Python displayed the most striking growth in the Tiobe index by January 2019, gaining 3.62 points.
 In this article, we’ll dive into how this is reflected on Python developer salaries across the IT world – and what that means to enterprises.